hanahmed05/power_outages/index.md

 1. The `variables` column consisted entirely of `NaN` values across all rows and contributed no useful information.
 2. The `OBS` column, which served as an outdated index, was redundant for our analysis.
 3. The first row contained units for each column, rather than actual data.
-4. Many of the quantitative features in this dataset are simply objects rather than correctly labelled as float64.
+4. Many of the quantitative features in this dataset are simply objects rather than correctly labelled as `float64`.

 **Action Taken:**
 - Removed the `variables` and `OBS` columns using the `.drop()` method.
 - Deleted the first row to ensure the dataset contained only relevant data entries.
-- Created a new dataframe that has the correct datatypes assigned to each feature using the convert_to_float function
+- Created a new dataframe that has the correct datatypes assigned to each feature using the `convert_to_float` function

 Next, we standardized the units of our features, particularly our monetary features, into more comprehensible terms.
 We put all of the variables measuring total GSP of a state or a sector into units of "billions of dollars" to make our future plots more legible.

-Lastly, we checked if any of the columns relevant to our question (POPPCT_UC, TOTAL.REALGSP, RES.SALES, etc.) had any missing values.
-The RES.SALES feature, which describes the electricity consumption in the residential sector in units of megawatt-hours, has 22 missing values.
+Lastly, we checked if any of the columns relevant to our question (`POPPCT_UC`, `TOTAL.REALGSP`, `RES.SALES`, etc.) had any missing values.
+The `RES.SALES` feature, which describes the electricity consumption in the residential sector in units of megawatt-hours, has 22 missing values.

 ### Conditional Probabilistic Imputation